Amasirat/Obsidian/Artificial Intelligence.md

 * Preferences (Soft-Constraints): In real world examples, some constraints may not be deal breakers but some are more prefered than others, for example for a class scheduling problem, a professor may prefer to teach in the mornings however afternoon is still a correct solution.
 These problems with preferences are **Constrained Optimization Problems**

-In reqular state-space search, an algorithm can only search but in CSPs, an algorithm can either search or do a type of inference called **Constraint Propagation**
+In regular state-space search, an algorithm can only search but in CSPs, an algorithm can either search or do a type of inference called **Constraint Propagation**

 It's basically the act of reducing the amount of possible values using the constraints provided, which is called **local consistency**.